saileshgautam/HCI-584/Documents/Developer's Guide.md

     * search_paper_by_author (author_name, affiliation): Takes author name and affiliation and search in Semantic Scholar.
     * filter_by_affiliation(data, affiliation): Filters the data given by semantic scholar API based on the affiliation provided by the users.
     * index(): Handles the logic for rendering the HTML page and processing form submissions.
     * error(): Handles the situation when error happens.
-Specially to return to the main page.
+Especially to return to the main page.
 ## Known Issues
-The page will display out of Bound error if user provide the author name that is not registered or who does not have paper in semantic scholar.
+The page will display out of Bound error if user provide the author's name that is not registered or who does not have paper in semantic scholar.